The importance of teaching your kids about money

-How to teach kids about smart financing.
+How to teach kids about smart financing

-Split their earnings into categories.
+Split their earnings into categories

-“I suggest getting your child a bank account.
-Then when they receive any money, as a birthday gift from grandparents for example, you can teach them how to split the money into three categories.”
-Kondro continued, “a portion goes into a piggy bank for fun stuff they might want.
-Another portion goes into a tin can for things they might need.
+Former branch manager, Kondro continued, “[for older children,] a portion goes into a piggy bank for fun stuff they might want.
+Another portion goes into a jar for things they might need.
 The rest goes into the bank account as part of a long-term savings plan.
-I like the 50/25/25 ratio.
-It allows them to still have money for the fun things right now but also put money aside for needs and savings”
+I like the 50/30/20 ratio.
+It allows them to have money for the fun things right now while also putting money aside for needs and savings.”

 “In their mind, kids will know that saving for these things will take time and that they’re in the far future.
 Teaching them to get into that mindset and making long-term savings a natural part of handling money, will give them a better understanding and ability to save for retirement when they get older,” said Kondro.

-Let them handle money.
+Let them handle money

 “I noticed with my own kids that if they are in a store using their own money, they don’t just throw everything they want in the basket.
 They pick and choose, start to put items back and learn very quickly that when the money's gone, it’s gone,” said Kondro.

-Be a financial example for your kids.
+Be a financial example for your kids

 Your relationship with money has a profound effect on how your kids perceive finances.
 Take time to evaluate how you think about and use money.
 How well do you feel you understand your finances?
 How is your confidence in setting financial goals and taking steps to get there?